shader-slang/slang/docs/stdlib-docgen.md

 - Include examples if needed in the examples section.
 - Provide a see also section with links to related declarations.

-After updating comments, build `slangc`, and run `slangc -compile-core-module -doc` in `stdlib-reference` diretory to update the markdown files for preview.
+After updating comments, build `slangc`, and run `slangc -compile-core-module -doc` in `stdlib-reference` directory to update the markdown files for preview.
 Your PR only needs to include changes to *.meta.slang files.
 Once your PR is merged, slang CI will run `slangc` and push the updated markdown files to the `stdlib-reference` repo.